 Single board computer projects

-ROS2 on the JPL NASA Open Source Robot (OSR)
+LAM NASA OSR: Reactivating the JPL NASA Open Source Rover

 Intro

-The robot had many changes in the last 3 years.
-In the hardware git we find an older revF branch.
+The JPL robot and the software had many changes in the last 3 years.
+In the hardware git repo we find an older revF branch.
 We have PCB rev_E so it is easier to look at the Tags.
 Our updated rover model is v3.0.0.
-In the software an older branch melodic-devel an a branch in between called v2-humble.
+In the software git repo we have an older branch melodic-devel and a branch in between called v2-humble.

 This version works without ROS.